-At this time, the City’s preferences are for affordable housing projects that target underserved populations at the low or very low income level.
+At this time, the City’s priority is to fund projects that are HOME- and/or CHDO-eligible, which target low or very low income households; proposals for projects to be assisted with HOME and/or CHDO funds should be submitted no later than June 1, 2017.
 It is essential that proposers have a solid and successful affordable housing development track record.
 Proposals for affordable rental developments should demonstrate long-term experience in operating, managing and maintaining such projects.
 Other important criteria include site control of the project site, leveraged non-City funding sources, and financial capacity to undertake and complete the project.

 Written proposals should include the following:

 - A written narrative, typed, not exceeding 4 pages describing the project, the development team, and amount of City funds requested

 - List of projects developed in last 10 years, including brief description and year of completion

 - Operating pro forma and cash flow analysis (for rental projects)

 - List of proposed or secured funds committed to the project